It is no secret XRP is one of the hottest names in remittance tech right now. Read on to learn how you can invest.

 Step 2.
 Find a Ripple exchange

-Despite being one of the top three cryptocurrencies based on market share (alongside Bitcoin and Ethereum), Ripple wasn’t as always as readily available on the major exchanges as you’d expect.
-That’s changed in the last couple of years, with more and more popular exchanged adding XRP to their roster.
+Despite being one of the top three cryptocurrencies based on market share (alongside Bitcoin and Ethereum), XRP wasn’t as always as readily available on the major exchanges as you’d expect.
+That’s changed in the last couple of years, with more and more popular exchanges adding XRP to their roster.

 It’s important to do your research and choose a reputable exchange.
-Popular exchanges that offer the Ripple XRP currency include:
+Here are two of the best exchanges to buy Ripple online:

 - Binance: Binance is the world’s biggest crypto exchange.
-But, while it offers a huge crypto marketplace with competitive fees, you won’t be able to buy using fiat currency so you’ll have to deposit cryptocurrency before buying XRP.
+It offers a huge crypto marketplace with competitive fees, the ability to buy coins using fiat currency, and can deposit cryptocurrencies before buying XRP too.

 - Coinbase: One of the biggest and best fiat exchanges, Coinbase allows you to buy XRP with GBP, USD, EUR and other fiat currencies using a debit card or wire transfer.
 You can start by spending as little as £25.